Lrdsnow/EUEnabler/README.md

 # EU Enabler

+## IF IT DOES NOT WORK THE FIRST TIME IT WILL NOT WORK FOR YOU

 ## How to use
 1. ensure and install python3 and git if you do not have it
 2. open a terminal and run `git clone https://github.com/Lrdsnow/EUEnabler.git`